Stays of execution in enforcement

 We do find that debtors sometimes confuse a stay of execution with an application to set aside or vary the judgment.
 An application to set aside does not stop enforcement.

 An application for a stay of execution also does not normally, in itself, stop enforcement.
 Once the stay is granted, then the enforcement agent must stop enforcement.
-If he has already removed goods, then the court will direct if and when the goods are to be returned to the defendant.
+If they have already removed goods, then the court will direct if and when the goods are to be returned to the defendant.

 The enforcement of writs of possession